emarmolsanchez/EISAcompR/README.md

 EISAcompR is a comprehensive and user-friendly pipeline for performing Exon/Intron Split Analysis (EISA) using RNA-Seq data, as reported by Gaidatzis *et al.* (2015) [[1]].
 This document is intended to give a technical supplementary description about how to run the EISAcompR pipeline through a detailed explanation of all the modules that form part of this tool.

 We have implemented a framework to prioritize miRNA-driven post-transcriptional regulatory signals jointly with enrichment and covariation analyses to infer which miRNAs might be putatively affecting the post-transcriptional downregulation of targeted mRNAs highlighted by EISA.
-For further details please refer to https://www.biorxiv.org/content/10.1101/2021.07.14.452370v10
+For further details and citation purposes, please refer to https://onlinelibrary.wiley.com/doi/10.1111/age.13238

 &nbsp;